GriddleGriddle/griddle-docs/pages/docs/architecture/index.md

 **AFTER method**

-Append "\_AFTER" to any reducer method name to perform an additional reduce operation on the state object returned from the original reducer method.
+Append "\_AFTER" to any reducer method name to perform an additional reduce operation on the state object
-If there are multiple plugins that have an \_AFTER method for the same reducer method, they will be composed and run in the order they are passed to griddle-core
-(where the state of each additional reducer will be the input state to the next one).

 For example, say we define our reducer plugin array as `[data-reducer, local-reducer, subgrid-reducer, selection-reducer]`.
-If subgrid-reducer and selection-reducer both have a method GRIDDLE_LOADED_DATA_AFTER, the GRIDDLE_LOADED_DATA method from local-reducer will be run and the state will be passed into GRIDDLE_LOADED_DATA_AFTER.
-The GRIDDLE_LOADED_DATA_AFTER method in selection-reducer will then be run and the state returned from that method will be the state that is returned through connector to the views.
+If subgrid-reducer and selection-reducer both have a method GRIDDLE_LOADED_DATA_AFTER, the operation flow for GRIDDLE_LOADED_DATA will look a little like the following:

+1. The `GRIDDLE_LOADED_DATA` method will reduce the state object
+1. `GRIDDLE_LOADED_DATA_AFTER` in subgrid-reducer will return a new (immutable) state object based on the state object it received
+1. `GRIDDLE_LOADED_DATA_AFTER` in selection-reducer will return a new state object which will be the resultant state object for the dispatch

 ![AFTER_REDUCER Diagram](afterReducer.png)